sys4-fr/nether-pack/README.txt

 TODO:
 — care about nether torches
-— find out why the nether forests top is sometimes flat
+— find a way to get the perlin noise inside [-1; 1]